coin-or/coin-or.github.io/pages/user/user_introduction.md

 do

 ```
-brew install gcc wget svn git
+brew install bash gcc wget svn git
 ```

-To obtain the source code, the first step is to get the installer that will then fetch the source for ProjName and all its dependencies. *You do not need to clone ProjName first, just do the following!* Open a terminal and execute
+To obtain the source code, the first step is to get the installer that will then fetch the source for ProjName and all its dependencies.

 ```
 git clone https://www.github.com/coin-or/coinbrew